How to Identify Ransomware Type

 text over image representing How to identify ransomware type

-Ransomware is a type of malicious software that encrypts or locks files, making them inaccessible until a ransom is paid.
+Ransomware is a malicious software that encrypts or locks files, making them inaccessible until a ransom is paid.
 It has become increasingly prevalent in recent years and can cause serious damage to individuals and organizations alike.
 To decrypt ransomware-encrypted files, you must first identify the ransomware type.

 There are certain characteristics and methods you can use to help identify which ransomware variant may have infiltrated your device.